zanzo2003/Desikalakar-EPICS-Project/README.md

 - Revive and preserve heritage crafts of India.

 ## Technologies Used
-Desikalakar is built using the MERN stack, which includes:
+DesiKalakaar is built using the MERN stack, which includes:
 - MongoDB: For database storage.
 - Express.js: For building the backend API.
 - React.js: For building the frontend user interface.